Chris-Schnaufer/generate_sqlite/README.md

 * --BETYDB_KEY: the key to use when accessing the BETYdb instance
 * --BRAPI_URL: an alternative BRAPI endpoint to use
 * --debug: enables displaying of debug messages; setting this will display quite a bit of information
-* --globus_endpoint: override the default name of the Globus Personal Connect endpoint for TERRA REF
 * --experiment_json: path to the file containing the experiment JSON previously fetched from BETYdb.
 When specified, the BETYDB_URL and BETYDB_KEY don't need to be specified (although a warning is generated).
 This file is used to satisfy all experiment data for the dates specified